icatproject/ids.server/NOTES.rst

    ARCHIVE_AND_DELETE lock on the datasets in the prepared data.
 But not on the datafiles in the prepared data or the datasets containing those datafiles.

+ * The delete() web service call throws a BadRequestException if any of the concerned dataset has a DELETE lock set.
+I'd consider this
+   wrong: there is nothing bad in the request, only the ressource it targets to happens to be currently not available.

 Locking in Storage Plugin Option